Exploring techniques to filter water.

 A. Water precipitates from clouds as rain, snow, sleet, or hail to the Earth’s surface.

-B. Depending on a number of factors such as soil type, slope, moisture conditions, and intensity of precipitation will either infiltrate into the ground or runoff into rivers and streams
+B. Depending on a number of factors such as soil type, slope, moisture conditions, and intensity of precipitation will either infiltrate into the ground or runoff into rivers and streams.
+Infiltrate means the water sinks into the ground.

 C. Virtually no water infiltrates through paved roads and parking lots, so almost all of it becomes urban runoff.
 Runoff from rivers, and streams is stored in large bodies of water such as lakes, estuaries, and oceans.